zquintana/ess-help/content/leadership-and-board/david-tucker.md

 building and divesting start-ups.
 Before he founded ESS, David served as president of Canyon Offshore, Inc. He also co-founded UTEC Survey International as well as Valkyrie Commissioning Services, Inc.
-He holds an MBA from Rice University and a bachelor’s degree in Business Administration from Chapman University and is the inventor of over 50 patents worldwide.
+He holds an MBA from Rice University and a bachelor’s degree in Business Administration from Chapman University and is the lead inventor of over 50 patents worldwide.